anandprakashjoshi/Function-Repositories/README.md

 1. Retriving vowels in a string given (check_vowels)
 2. Check for prime number (check_prime)
-3. dot product of two vectors and finding the angle between them
+3. dot product of two vectors and finding the angle between them (Dot_Product)
-4. Converting celsius to farhenheit and vice versa
+4. Converting celsius to farhenheit and vice versa (Temp_Conversion)